-Invisalign are clear, removable aligners that gradually shift the teeth into proper alignment.
-The series of aligners are custom made to fit perfectly against your teeth causing little to no discomfort while also shifting your teeth.
-This teeth straightening method is the number one patient requested clear aligner system in the United States.
+Invisalign are clear, removable aligners that shift the teeth into proper alignment.
+The series of aligners are custom-made to fit perfectly against your teeth, causing little to no discomfort while also shifting your teeth.
+You periodically switch the aligners as teeth shift further into position.
+Depending on the severity of your misalignment, the amount of sets of aligners used may vary.
+This teeth-straightening method is the number one patient-requested clear aligner system in the United States.

-The palatal expander is a custom-made device that is used to widen the upper jaw so that the bottom and upper teeth fit together.
-This is done by putting gentle exerting pressure on your upper molars each time the palatal expander is adjusted.
-Once the desired expansion is reached, you will wear the appliance for a few months to stabilize the expansion and to prevent regression.
-An orthodontist may recommend an expander for patients with impacted teeth, overcrowding, or crossbite.
+The palatal expander is a custom-made device to widen the upper jaw so that the bottom and upper teeth fit together.
+This is done by gently exerting pressure on your upper molars each time the palatal expander is adjusted.
+This pressure progressively shifts and expands the patient’s jaw.

 Orthodontic Appliances FAQs